An egg production company and their joinery sub-contractor have been fined after an employee fell through a roof and suffered serious injuries.

 “Companies commissioning roof work should make reasonable checks regarding the competence of a contractor to undertake work at height safely.”

-It is always worth investing in products which make roof work safer and more efficient, such as the Board-Walk from Easi-Dec.
+It is always worth investing in products which make roof work safer and more efficient, such as the Roof Walk from Easi-Dec.

-Manufactured from high-grade aluminium materials, Board-Walk is lightweight and easily portable, and spreads the load on support battens making it particularly suitable for fragile roofs.
+Manufactured from high-grade aluminium materials, Roof Walk is lightweight and easily portable, and spreads the load on support battens making it particularly suitable for fragile roofs.

-For more information about the Board-Walk, or any of our solutions, call us on 01767 691812, or use our online contact form.
+For more information about the Roof Walk, or any of our solutions, call us on 01767 691812, or use our online contact form.